Olegeg/GenPassword/README.md

 # GenPassword
-GenPassword allows you to generate a password of any complexity Try here now https://flowr1x.github.io/GenPassword/
+GenPassword allows you to generate a password of any complexity.
+Try here now https://flowr1x.github.io/GenPassword/
 ## Feature
 * Generate a password of any length and complexity